tmarktaylor/monotable/README.rst

 lsep specifies the separator between this column and the left side neighbor column.

-By default lsep is two spaces.
+By default the column separator is two spaces.
 In this example lsep in the second column is changed to ``' | '``.
 This creates an effect approximating a vertical rule.